jensdriller/pikube-kubeadm/README.md

 - The default password is `ubuntu`.
 You'll be promted to set a new one
 - Select a ssh key to copy over (or create a new one via `ssh-keygen`)
 - `ssh-copy-id ubuntu@$<static-ip-address> -i ~/.ssh/id_rsa.pub` (or specify another key)
-- Verify you can now reach the pi without being promted for a password
+- Verify you can now ssh onto the pi without being promted for a password

 ---
 ## Deploy via Ansible